devraj-raghuvanshi/heart-disease-prediction/README.md

 # heart-disease-prediction
 This project focuses on predicting heart disease using neural networks.
+The accuracy achieved is 82.44%